zzzprojects/learn-orm/tutorials/mvc-pattern/mvc-web-application-folder-structure.md

 # MVC Web Application Folder Structure

 In the following picture, we have the complete folder structure of an MVC web application.
-We will go through every folder and describe the contents of it, to get a bit more familiarized with the structure of an MVC web app.
+We will go through every folder and describe its contents to get a bit more familiarized with the structure of an MVC web app.

 <img src="images/mvc-web-application-folder-structure-1.png">

 ## App_Data

 The **App_Data** folder contains the data files of an MVC web application, such as .mdf database files, XML files, LocalDB, or any other data file type.
-In our case, this folder is empty, since we still haven't defined any data sources that the application will use.
+In our case, this folder is empty since we still haven't defined any data sources that the application will use.

 ## App_Start